Learning Outcomes

 A person who has not given valuable consideration for a benefit (such as a gift); in trust law, most beneficiaries are volunteers.

-Where the settlor declares herself trustee, and already holds the legal title, no transfer of title is needed.
+Where the settlor declares herself trustee and already holds legal title, no further transfer of legal title is needed.
+Otherwise, proper methods must be used:

 A father executes a deed declaring that he holds his own shares on trust for his daughter.
 Has the trust been constituted?